hytechclub/py-201/Collections/ScoreSortChallenges.md

 The code above should cause the program to print out `Computer Wins`, because paper loses to scissors.

-## 4. Another Sorting Algorithm
+## 5. Another Sorting Algorithm
-This challenge is quite challenging.
+>This challenge is quite challenging.

 Try to implement a _different_ sorting algorithm to sort the list of `players`!
 There is a lot of code available online to help.
 The biggest challenge is adapting the code to work for the specific solution.
 Here are some ideas:

 - [Insertion Sort](https://www.geeksforgeeks.org/insertion-sort/)
 - [Bubble Sort](https://www.geeksforgeeks.org/bubble-sort/)